-The NSC, consisting of relevant ministrial bodies and representatives from NGOs and universities, was established during the initial NIP development.
-The governmental and non-governmental bodies that had participated in the original NIP development will be involved in the NIP update process.
-Additional stakeholder representatives and ministries in charge of dealing with new POPs (especially those involved with the import and export of articles containg new POPs, e.g. electronic appliances) and stakeholders from industry sectors affected by regulations on the production/disposal of waste and articles containing new POPs, will be consulted and included for participation in the NSC.
-The NPD will chair the NSC and will provide guidance on policy, institutional and legal issues, where needed.
-The NSC's member selection will consider gender balance.
+The governmental and non-governmental bodies that had participated in the original NIP development will be involved in the NIP review and update process.
+Additionally, stakeholders, representatives and ministries in charge of dealing with new POPs, especially stakeholders involved with the import and export of articles (e.g. electronic appliances) containg new POPs, and stakeholders from industry sectors affected by regulations on the production/disposal of waste and articles containing new POPs, will be consulted and included for participation in the NSC.
+The NPD will lead the work of the NSC and provide policy, institutional and legal guidance.